chrsm/impulse.nvim/README.md

 ===

 `impulse.nvim` is a neovim plugin for viewing Notion.so pages.
 It converts Notion blocks to Markdown for viewing.
 It is written in [Yuescript][1].

+Currently, impulse does not support updating Notion pages.
+I'm still working on implementing that functionality.
+Please feel free to contribute!

 Screenshots